Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Further information is located here.

 Both were female.
-Even by European "arthropod fanzine" standards, the description is exceptionally lacking in quality.
+Even by European "arthropod fanzine" standards, the description is exceptionally unscientific in quality.
+Unfortunately, all published descriptions stand in Platnick's catalog, so here it is (for now) on this list and many others.

 Avicularia bicegoi Brick Red Birdeater A gorgeous pinktoe from Brazil (sometimes found on dealer websites as being from Martinique) with a red rump and greenish carapace.

-Avicularia borelli* None Hails from Paraguay, near Colonia Risso, a popular tourist resort.
+Avicularia borelli* None Hails from Paraguay, near Colonia Risso.
 Simon's description is very brief; nothing is mentioned that would place it in this genus.

 Avicularia braunshauseni* Goliath Pinktoe These S. Americans are very similar to A. avicularia in coloration, physical attributes, and habitat, but supposedly attain a larger size.

-Avicularia caesia*,cuminami*, detrita None A. detrita, like several others in this genus, does not have pink "toes".
+None A. detrita and A. diversipes, like several others in this genus, do not have pink "toes".

 In addition, some scientists

-feel that Strand's description of A. exilis is greatly lacking in detail, including locality data, and therefore shouldn't be considered valid.
+feel that Strand's descriptions of A. exilis, A. fasciculata, and A. fasciculata clara are greatly lacking in detail, including locality data, and therefore shouldn't be considered valid.
 (Charpentier 1992).

 Avicularia geroldi* Brazilian Blue and Red Pinktoe Pretty and pricey (for possibly exploitive reasons) South American arboreals.
 Very similar to A. avicularia and many suspect that they're the same species.
-This one was also loosely "described" by Tesmoingt in a 1999 edition of a non-reviewed "fanzine".
-It was named after Andre Braunshausen's grandfather.
+This one was also loosely described by Tesmoingt in 1999 and named after Andre Braunshausen's grandfather.
 The obvious comparison to traits of A. avicularia-complex species are ignored in the paper, and a distinction is made on the basis of a minute "dog's head" shape of one of the spermathecae- a highly variable feature.
-What's odd is that the title of the description mentions the Island of Santana (which is by Rio), but then says it's found along the Amazon at the equator.
-Santana (Fazendinha) is also the name of a popular tourist port in northern Brazil, on an inland peninsula subject to tides (where one my see the infamous Amazonian tidal bore and surf it), but it's not the Island of Santana.
-These and other poorly-researched oddities make the description less than credible.
-Furthermore, at least two different variations appear in the pet trade.
-Some lack reddish pubescence (sometimes found in the European and Canadian pet trade); others, which are most commonly found in the US pet trade, appear identical to Avicularia avicularia routinely imported from Guyana at a substantially lower price.

 Avicularia glauca*, gracilis*,